ja0nz/bachelorarbeit/paper.md

 Regarding the evolution of the web, the "next billion" internet users most likely using Android, have decent specs mobile phones, use an evergreen browser but won't have a reliable internet connection.[@Lawson2016] While *Progressive Enhancement* was once coined on the principle to build websites both for Browsers with JS and without, the new *Progressive Enhancement* becomes more an "offline first" principle.
 A *browsernative microservice* therefore not only tries to cache data as much as possible, it should also bring in a lot of program logic as described in the previous chapters.

 Working in a JS heavy infrastructure demands for optimazation to avoid unexpected side-effects like the *flash of unstyled content (FOUC)*.
-Googles Polymer propagates the **PRLP pattern**[^prlp]:
+Googles Polymer propagates the a general-purpose **PRLP pattern**[^prlp]:

 * Push critical resources for the initial route
 * Render initial route
 * Pre-cache remaining routes
 * Lazy-load and create remaining routes on demand

 Following this pattern a critical resource can detect browser functionalities beforehand and switch to a **polyfill** instead of the latest browser optimized version.
-After the initial paint, critical resources like top-level microservices might be loaded asynchrony and registered.
+After the initial paint, critical resources like top-level microservices or other app logic can be loaded and registered.

 [^prlp]: [PRLP pattern](https://www.polymer-project.org/1.0/toolbox/server)

 ## Evolutionary Design

-microservices is a separate entity

-deployed as an isolated service

-monolithic horizontal scaling is not nessecarry

-Shift of paradigms / BFF / Platform agnostic / changes in infrastructure like APIs Databanks / Deployment

-Most obvious ist the gathering of all related code under the umbrellar of a single HTML tag.

-Secondly, the sub-standard *custom elements* introduces so called lifecycle methods and a getter/setter interface exposing the functionality to the developer.
-Event handling, for example, can be registered in place which is much more declarative than assigning event listeners from the outside.
-Of course, this events can be pushed down to nested tags, allowing an increasingly granular system design.
-This approach will be explained further in the upcoming sections.

- Following this logic any company, whether it is web-related or not, should be devided in units grouped around a destinct business service to optimise the workflow.
-Fowler and Lewis outlines this approach as an "alignment of business capabilities"[@Fowler2014] While this kind of structure may be true for companies like Google or Amazon, there is a vast majority of companies developing for the web which are grouped around tasks.[@Issa2016] A very common structure is formed by the technology stack (UX Designers, Frontend- & Backend Developers) or by separating teams along the product lifecycle (development, testing, deployment).

-Advocators from the microservice approach propose a different model. best described by .
-Web components are one (but important) way to tie up those diciplines as one component can host a single independent business service.
-Combined with a flexible backend service these components can be huge gain over the cumbersome functional organizational approach.

-The ideas transcending from the microservice approach offers plenty of choices and decisions how to proceed with designing a program or to structure a process.
+Using modular web architecture isn't a perceptually new approach.

+Angular, React

+Interopt

+Freedom of choice